wdi-sg/draw-rect/README.md

-# Draw Square
+# Draw Rectangle

 ![](https://media.giphy.com/media/26BkLIH6ArvoKr1YI/giphy.gif)

 Your task is to create a function that takes two inputs - x & y.
-It will render / print a square based on the inputs recieved.
+It will render / print a Rectangle based on the inputs recieved.

 ## Examples

-- drawSquare(5,5) should render:
+- drawRectangle(5,5) should render:

 ```
 o---o